markusstraub/mdsplit/README.md

 Each chapter (or subchapter) is written to its own file, which is named after the heading title.
 These files are written to subdirectories representing the document's structure.
+Optionally a table of contents (`toc.md`) can be created for each input file.

 **Note:**
 - *Code blocks* (`` ``` ``)are detected (and headers inside ignored)